© 2021 All rights reserved heartbeat for africa

 She later expanded her career in marketing administration with American Aviation which later became Grumman American and Gulfstream American.
 During her ten year span in general aviation, June enjoyed working with manufacturing, managing a flight training program and coordinating with dealers to market light aircraft.
 June relocated to Tucson, Arizona in 1983 and became Manager of Communications with Hughes Aircraft Corporation.
 In June, 1985 she purchased Copygraphix, Inc. a dealer for Konica Minolta copiers.
 Copygraphix has enjoyed over 25 years as a highly successful business in Tucson Arizona.
 June is involved in many volunteer projects.
 She is the past chair for Tucson Women and Children, past president of a local service sorority and volunteer for many local projects.
 June is the treasurer and a director of the Heartbeat for Africa Foundation Board of Directors and is a member of the Tucson Airport Authority.
 She is a strong Christian who lives out her faith each day both in the community and as a business owner.
 She developed the mission and vision of her company which is to honor and glorify God by living out core values which will foster a culture to best serve her clients, employees and their families.
 She also is committed and is working on a team helping to transform a local Tucson neighborhood and is involved in starting several partnerships with local business owners to partner with business owners in Africa.

 Originally from New York City, Mark became a follower of Jesus while serving as a Military Police Dog Handler in the Army.
 Upon completion of his tour of duty, he then pursued a career in Music, receiving a Master’s in Music Education from Long Island University.
 However, most of Mark’s career was in information technology, in which he also holds a Master’s in Management Information Systems from the University of Arizona.
 Mark now lives in Tucson with his wife Lynn, an OB/GYN-MFM physician, and their two daughters, Sarah and Elizabeth.
 After several short-term mission trips to Mexico, India, Nigeria, Kenya, and Ghana, Mark left his career in information technology in response to God’s call to full-time ministry.
 Mark received his M.Div from Golden Gate Baptist Theological Seminary in 2013, and then served with his family at the Baptist Medical Centre in Northern Ghana for two years.
-Upon returning to Tucson in 2015, Mark was called by their home church, Mountain View Baptist, as their Executive Pastor, and is now on staff as their Associate Pastor for Discipleship and Outreach.
+After returning to Tucson in 2015, Mark served at their home church, Mountain View Baptist, as Executive Pastor and Associate Pastor for Discipleship and Outreach.
 Mark desires that others become true followers of Jesus Christ, grasping the reality of an active and loving God, whose Word is relevant, and can speak to every area of our life.
 He and his family are still active with international missions, have made return trips to Ghana, and have recently served in Malawi, and Tenwek Mission Hospital in Kenya.

 Greg Lynch is the President and co-owner of ECVS, Inc., an engineering and quality sciences consulting business supporting pharmaceutical and biotech clients world-wide.
 Greg lives with his wife, Beth, in Tucson, Arizona and has two grown sons, David and Jonathan.
 He received a bachelor’s degree in Chemical Engineering from Colorado State University in 1984.